OpenConext/Stepup-Deploy/README.md

 The playbooks and the deploy script require an "environment" that contains the configuration (e.g. passwords, certificates, urls, email addresses, hostnames, ...) of the infrastructure that is being targeted.
 A template environment is provided in "environments/template".
 This template can be used as a starting point for a new environment.

 Using the `create_new_environment.sh` script a new environment can be created based on the template.
 The new environment does not have to (and typically shouldn't) be stored in this repository.
 The intended use is to store the environment in a different, private, repository.
-Secrets (private keys, password etc) are encrypted with a smmetic key.
-This key kan be stored in a safe location (e.g. on a deploy host), sepearate from the environment.
+The secrets (private keys, password etc) in the environment are encrypted with a symmetic key using keycsar.
+This keycsar key kan be stored in a safe location (e.g. on a deploy host), separate from the environment.

 Use `create_new_environment.sh <environment_directory>` to create a new environment.
-The created environment can be used to deploy to VMs created with the scripts in `Stepup-VM`.
+This new environment can be used as-is to deploy to VMs created with the scripts in `Stepup-VM`.
 The script will generate passwords, secrets, SAML signing certificates and SSL server certificates for the environemnt and encrypt these with a keycsar key specific for the environment.
+For any other environment than one that targets the Stepup-VM you will need to make changes to the new environment.
+Because the Step-up software depends on external systems additional configuration and setup is required to be able to actually use a Step-up environment.
+In the new environment:

+* Set hostnames, domains, email addresses
+* Use proper SSL Server certificates
+* Configure API keys for messagebird, yubikey
+* Configure remote "first factor" IdP
+* Configure remote tiqr IdP
+* Move the keycsar key out of the environment

 Create / update infrastructure
 ------------------------------